N-Nithishkumar/AI-IoT-based-Smart-Helmet-for-Construction-Workers/README.md

 Expanding the machine learning model for advanced accident prediction and adaptive alerts.

-With further optimization, this smart helmet system can become a cost-effective and scalable solution for industrial safety worldwide.
+With further optimization, this smart helmet system can become a cost-effective and scalable solution for industrial safety worldwide...